 4) Read more Qur'an.
 The Messenger of Allah (saw) said, 'Whoever recites a letter from the Book of Allah, he will receive one good deed as ten good deeds like it.
 I do not say that Alif Lam Mim is one letter, but rather Alif is a letter, Lam is a letter, and Mim is a letter'.
 [Tirmidhi]

 5) Observe Sunnah fasts.
 Fasting increases your taqwa (consciousness of Allah), which is even more important in the sacred months.
 It is Sunnah to fast on Mondays and Thursdays, and also on the three middle days of the lunar months.
-(The middle days of Dhul Qa'dah fall on 4th, 5th and 6th July 2020).
+(The middle days of Dhul-Qa'dah fall on 2nd, 3rd and 4th June 2023).

-Since sins are heavier in Dhul Qa'dah, you should seek forgiveness as often as possible during this month.
-Here are five tips to get you started:
+Since sins are heavier in Dhul-Qa'dah, you should seek forgiveness as often as possible during this month.
+Here are four tips to get you started:

 1) Make du'a that Allah forgives you.
 The Prophet (saw) said, 'Blessed is he who finds many prayers for forgiveness in his record'.
 [Ibn Majah]